dannythehat/ranksmart/README.md

 **Built with ❤️ by the RankSmart Team**

-*Powered by ChatGPT-5 - The World's Smartest AI*
+*Powered by ChatGPT-5 - The World's Best AI*